CommandersAct/pods/README.md

 <blockquote>
 <p>You will always need to at least add the Core module to your project.</p>
 </blockquote>
-<p>Add the modules you need to your project and confirm that XCode really added them for your Target at the following places:</p>
+<p>Add the modules you need to your project and confirm that XCode really added them for your Target at the following places:
-<div class="codehilite"><pre>- In the &quot;general&quot; tab under &quot;Linked Frameworks and Libraries&quot;
+    - In the "general" tab under "Linked Frameworks and Libraries"
-- In the &quot;Build Phases&quot; tab under &quot;Link Binary With Libraries&quot;
+    - In the "Build Phases" tab under "Link Binary With Libraries"
-- That the FRAMEWORK_SEARCH_PATHS do include the places where the frameworks are.
+    - That the FRAMEWORK_SEARCH_PATHS do include the places where the frameworks are.</p>
-</pre></div>

 <h1 id="support-and-contacts">Support and contacts</h1>
 <p><img alt="alt tag" src="res/logo.png" /></p>
 <hr />